 Heck yeah, it does.
-The Samsung Galaxy Tab S7 FE packs a 10,090mAh battery and it pushes the tablet through more than 12 hours of screen-on time.
+The Samsung Galaxy Tab S7 FE packs a 10,090mAh battery, pushing the tablet through more than 12 hours of screen-on time.
 Keep in mind, that’s with the screen set to auto-brightness and the 5G radio turned on.
 You could certainly achieve a bit more if you tweak the settings.
 We were very pleased with the S7 FE’s battery life, which easily outlasted the Apple iPad Air’s screen-on time of just 10 hours.
 As far as battery life is concerned, the Tab S7 FE is a winner.
 It also outlasts the new Tab S8 Plus, which had screen-on time of nine hours.

 What’s performance like?

 Without getting too thick into the weeds, here’s the deal.
 There are two variants of the S7 FE: the 5G model and the Wi-Fi model.
-The 5G model relies on a Qualcomm Snapdragon 750G processor (the one we tested) and the Wi-Fi model relies on a Qualcomm Snapdragon 778G processor.
-The Snapdragon 778G is a much newer chip with updated Arm cores, a newer GPU, and other improvements compared to the Snapdragon 750G.
+The 5G model relies on a Qualcomm Snapdragon 750G processor (the one we tested), and the Wi-Fi model relies on a Qualcomm Snapdragon 778G processor.
+The Snapdragon 778G is a newer chip with updated Arm cores, a newer GPU, and other improvements compared to the Snapdragon 750G.
 Based on the raw specs and comparison benchmarks with other Snapdragon 778G devices, we’re confident that the Wi-Fi model, with its better spec’d processor, will deliver better overall performance than the 5G model.
 However, we’ve not been able to test that for ourselves.

 Does it matter?
 Yep.
 The Snapdragon 750G of the 5G model sometimes struggles to pull its weight.
 Together with the limited 4GB of RAM, the Tab S7 FE performed well at simple tasks, such as browsing in a couple of Chrome tabs, but pushing the tab count to 10 or more really slowed the tablet down.
-Moreover, multitasking — running two or three apps on the screen at the same time — was tedious thanks to longer loading times and sluggish response to touch input.
+Moreover, multitasking — running two or three apps on the screen simultaneously — was tedious thanks to longer loading times and sluggish response to touch input.
 Productivity apps such as Google Docs or Microsoft Outlook ran great when they were running solo.
 Some graphics-intense games, meanwhile, were slightly jittery.

 Benchmark tests really showcased the limitations of the 750G processor.
 In particular, the 1,107 Wild Life test score on 3DMark trailed 83% of devices in the database.
-The Tab S7 FE tanked in our homegrown Speed Test G benchmark. too, scoring a lowly two minutes and 48 seconds — about the same as Google’s budget Pixel 4a phone.
+The Tab S7 FE tanked in our homegrown Speed Test G benchmark, scoring a lowly two minutes and 48 seconds — about the same as Google’s budget Pixel 4a phone.

 When you're focusing on one takes or app at a time the S7 FE does just fine.

-When you’re focusing on one task at a time the S7 FE does just fine.
+When focusing on one task at a time, the S7 FE does just fine.
 When you start to increase the number of tabs, tasks, or apps, however, the 2020-era processor really starts to show its age.
 The 5G model of this tablet isn’t nearly as quick as the Snapdragon 865 Plus-powered Tab S7 or Tab S7 Plus.
 And it can’t hold a candle to the performance of the Apple iPad Air (2020) with its custom A14 Bionic silicon, which just smokes it, let alone the M1-powered variant released in 2022.
 To reiterate this point, we can’t understate how much better the iPad Air is now and will forever be in terms of raw performance when compared to the Tab S7 FE.